Rugged Coastline & Amazing Views

 Detour to the Bellarine Peninsula, where food, wine, coastal views, and villages are all from the top drawer.
 From here, the Great Ocean Road serves up myriad destinations that exude the holiday vibe, starting with the surfing hub of Torquay.

-While in one direction there’s sparkling coastline, in the other expect to find glorious cool-climate rainforest of Great Otway National Park.
+While in one direction there’s sparkling coastline, in the other expect to find glorious cool-climate rainforest and waterfalls of Great Otway National Park.
 Stretching from Torquay to Princetown, it is nature at its finest.
-Base yourself at Lorne and be within comfortable reach of a whopping seven waterfalls.

 Further along, prepare to be greeted by the Great Ocean Road’s most iconic feature – the Twelve Apostles.
 These huge limestone cliffs make for a breathtaking sight.